riscv/sail-riscv/os-boot/README.md

 Sample OS images
 ----------------

-This directory contains some sample OS images and support files, built for the basic platform implemented by the model.
+This directory contains some sample OS images and support files built for the basic platform implemented by the model.
 They were built with toolchains that emitted illegal instructions, and require the model to be patched to boot them: